What is an educational guardian and why does my child need one?

 We have a policy of one overseas child with one family so you can rest assured that the family will give your child the support that they need in order to achieve their full potential whilst studying in the UK.

-Your child will remain with the same guardian family throughout their time with us, meaning long-lasting, trusting relationships will grow as they progress through their time at school.
+In an ideal situation, your child will remain with the same homestay family throughout their time with us, meaning long-lasting, trusting relationships will grow as they progress through their time at school.
 Indeed many children come to see their guardian as their ‘English’ family.
 Check our code of conduct.

 Listen to our radio interview for more information